-The five best condoms in the world
+The seven best condoms in the world

 If you’re going to do a lot of fucking, chances are you’re going to go through a lot of rubbers.
 And the more you bang, the more you will become in tune with the quality of the sheath you use to shield your shaft.
 When you get into the dozens and hundreds, the regular old standard boner balloon might not cut it.
 The first few times I fucked I probably could have worn a Hefty bag and still got my load off in a minute or two.
 These days I much prefer to use a better brand of rubber to enhance my feeling and reduce the impact the rubber has on my enjoyment.
 In the right situation with a hot enough woman or situation a thick standard condom might not be an issue but there are a lot of other less intense times when it can matter.
 When I’m buying the condoms I make sure I make the right choice.
 I don’t want to waste my time and money plugging along inside a pudgy prophylactic that feels like a trash bag instead of feeling the pleasures of the pink!